Nob Hill, San Francisco

 Nob Hill is a neighborhood of San Francisco, California, United States that is known for its numerous luxury hotels and historic mansions.
 Nob Hill has historically served as a center of San Francisco's upper class.
 Nob Hill is among the highest-income neighborhoods in the United States, as well as one of the most desirable and expensive real estate markets in the country.
+Prior to the COVID-19 pandemic, it was the most expensive real estate market per square meter, narrowly beating Monte Carlo, although it has since fallen heavily.
+It was the only place in the United States so far where market price per square meter exceeded the average yearly salary in the country ($72,400).

 Nob Hill is a luxury destination in San Francisco, owing to its numerous Michelin-starred restaurants, boutiques, cultural institutions, art galleries, and historic landmarks.
-The neighborhood is named after one of San Francisco's original "Seven Hills".
+The neighborhood is named after one of San Francisco's original "Seven Hills" and it contains the Lower Nob Hill Apartment Hotel District (also known as Lower Nob Hill).

 Location

 The actual peak of Nob Hill lies approximately at the intersection of Jones and Sacramento Streets.

 North of Nob Hill is Russian Hill.
 West of the district is Pacific Heights.
 To the south of Nob Hill is the Union Square shopping district, Civic Center district, and the Tendernob neighborhood.
 East of Nob Hill is Chinatown and the Financial District.
 Northeast of Nob Hill is North Beach and Telegraph Hill.

 The Polk Gulch area comprises the westernmost portions of Nob Hill and Russian Hill.
 The southern portion of Nob Hill is known as Lower Nob Hill.
 On its southwest slope, the area in between Nob Hill and the Tenderloin neighborhood is an area known as the Tendernob.